kalda-co/kalda/posts/2021/jan/pansexual-visibility-day.md

 May 24th of every year is Pansexual Visibility Day, and we believe that it is important to spread awareness about the existence of pansexuals everywhere.

 # Why do we do this?
-There is an unfortunate amount of erasure that happens when it comes to pansexual people, and the point of visibility days like these are to promote awareness and dispell the notion thatansexual people don’t exist.
+There is an unfortunate amount of erasure that happens when it comes to pansexual people, and the point of visibility days like these are to promote awareness and dispell the notion that pansexual people don’t exist.

 We have compiled a list of famous people who are pansexual, who you may not have known about: